sarshardorosti/eeg-stress-classification/README.md

 ![image](https://github.com/sarshardorosti/eeg-stress-classification/assets/50841748/a6f73c54-151c-449e-9e15-cdcf57a72c21)

-# Results + Discussion
+### Results and Discussion

-#### Challenges Faced
+#### Challenges Encountered
-High Dimensionality and Noise: EEG data's complexity and noise posed challenges for CNNs.
+- **Complexity and Noise**: The high dimensionality and inherent noise in EEG data present substantial challenges, particularly for the CNN model.
-Inherent Variability: Variability in EEG data across subjects and sessions hindered consistent learning.
+- **Subject Variability**: The variability in EEG signals across different subjects and sessions posed hurdles for consistent model performance.

-#### Model Training and Outcome
+#### Model Training and Outcome Analysis
-- Input data was reshaped for the CNN's requirements.
+- **Data Reshaping**: Input data is specifically reshaped to meet the CNN's requirements, ensuring compatibility with the model's expected input format.
+- **CNN Performance**: The CNN model, despite its sophisticated architecture, did not achieve the anticipated accuracy, indicating potential overfitting or the need for further hyperparameter tuning.
-- The CNN model fell short of expected accuracy, suggesting a simpler model like `SimpleNN` might be more suitable.
+- **`SimpleNN` as an Alternative**: The simpler `SimpleNN` model, with its multilayer perceptron structure, might be more suitable for certain datasets due to its straightforward architecture.

-Training and Validation Processes: The codebase encompasses comprehensive procedures for training the neural network across various epochs, validating the model's performance, and implementing early stopping to optimize the learning process.
+#### Training, Validation, and Utility Processes
+- **Comprehensive Training Procedures**: The training process involves iterating over epochs, with functions `train_one_epoch` for model training and `validate` for performance evaluation.
+- **Early Stopping Mechanism**: `EarlyStopping` is employed to halt training when no significant improvement in validation loss is observed, aiding in preventing overfitting.
--Utilities and Testing: Includes utility functions for saving and loading trained models.
-Additionally, unit tests are incorporated to verify the functionality of data loading and model initialization processes.
+- **Utilities and Testing**: The codebase includes utility functions for saving and loading models, ensuring reproducibility and ease of model deployment.
+Unit tests are integrated to ensure the reliability of data loading and model initialization.
 ![image](https://github.com/sarshardorosti/eeg-stress-classification/assets/50841748/6959ff3b-75fd-4327-bdc3-6c3fb5c7b439)

+### Visualization and Analysis (Enhanced Description)

+#### Extended Data Preprocessing Requirements
+- **Additional Time for EEG Data Preprocessing**: A significant amount of additional time was required for preprocessing EEG data for this activity.
+The preprocessing method implemented in the dataset was distinct from the approach we adopted.
+This difference necessitated extra effort to align the data processing methods with our model requirements.
+- **Future Considerations**: Given that the primary objective of this project was not solely to maximize accuracy, we have deferred further optimization of the preprocessing steps to subsequent phases.
+This decision allows for a more focused approach on model development and performance evaluation in the current stage.

+#### Insights from Model Implementation and Comparison
+- **Challenges with Random State in Data Selection**: During the implementation and comparative analysis of the models, we encountered an issue where the random state selection for test data was ineffective.
+This limitation hindered the learning process by restricting it to a single epoch.
+- **Impact on Accuracy Calculation**: The aforementioned issue with the random state also affected the accuracy measurement, preventing an accurate assessment of the model's performance.
+This observation highlights the need for a more robust method of data partitioning to ensure consistent and reliable training and validation processes.

+These additional insights into the visualization and analysis phase underscore the complexities and challenges encountered in the EEG data preprocessing and model training stages.
+The experience gained from these challenges provides valuable lessons for future iterations and enhancements of the project.

 # References
 Makeig, S., et al. (1996).
 "Independent component analysis of electroencephalographic data".
 Advances in neural information processing systems.